A classic staple of science fiction and superhero stories, anti-matter

 - The Doctor Who serial Planet of Evil also features antimatter treated more as a radioactive substance than an explosive one.

 - In another, the Doctor claims that an antimatter explosion will turn everyone into "un-people, un-doing un-things un-together."
 Which is almost certainly wrong, if only because it's very hard to figure out what it's supposed to mean.

 - Easy: It means they're dead.

 - Omega, in "The Three Doctors" is trapped in an antimatter universe on the other side of a black hole.
 Handwaved in that the Doctor and friends are "processed" in some way when they go through the black hole—Dr. Tyler, the physicist, explains that they shouldn't even be there at all!

 - Antimatter is a common source of energy in Star Trek.
-In a post-scarcity civilization where matter can be formed out of energy by machines, antimatter retains value due to the fact that replicating it is dangerous.
+In a post-scarcity civilization where matter can be formed out of energy by machines, antimatter retains value due to the fact that generating it is dangerous.

 - Typically, it is used as a fuel to power warp drives and other energy-intensive apparati aboard a starship (such as energy weapons, shields, matter replicators, and base power load for the whole ship).
 According to the Star Trek: The Next Generation Technical Manual, the warp drive is powered by colliding beams of deuteriumnote and anti-deuterium, regulated by a shaped dilithium crystal under extreme heat and pressure into an energy form that can be harnessed.

 - On occasion, it's used as explosive energy: 'photon' torpedoes are per canon loaded with this stuff and normal matter, sent over to another ship, and BOOM.
 Well, they're supposed to, anyway.